 A stage reading of my stage play, about the daughter of a mob boss, a heartbroken assassin with a soup fetish, a professional dominatrix and her kid brother who is barely handling his Reverse-Schrodinger Cockroach Experiment, which has ensnared the quartet in a series of wacky realities.

-By the way, if you’re curious how this oddness came about, check out the blog post here.
+If you’re curious how this came about, check out the blog post here.

 “The Hand that Moves Me” (poetry)

 Here’s a poem I wrote about a well-known person, from the perspective of another.
 Can you guess who they are? ^_^